shukriadams/tetrifact/docs/development.md

 from command line

-    cd /src/Tetri.Web
+    cd /src
-    dotnet publish /property:PublishWithAspNetCoreTargetManifest=false
+    dotnet publish /property:PublishWithAspNetCoreTargetManifest=false --configuration Release

-Your build artefacts will be in /src/Tetri.Web/bin/Debug/netcoreapp2.2/publish/ To start the server run the following from the same folder as the build arfecats
+Your build artefacts will be in /src/Tetrifact.Web/bin/Debug/netcoreapp2.2/publish/ To start the server run the following from the same folder as the build artefacts

-    dotnet run Tetri.Web.dll
+    dotnet Tetrifact.Web.dll

 ## Test